diogogpinto/filament-themes-full-guide/README.md

 @config 'tailwind.config.js';
 ```

+This last step imports all custom classes needed by the plugin to render correctly to our panel's unique CSS file.

-What we're doing here is importing all the vendor CSS files so when we run the build process they will be compiled and minimized in the same CSS file.
+What we're doing here is importing all the vendor CSS files so when we run the build process they will be compiled and minimized into the same CSS file.

 #### Running the build process

 When installing plugins and editing any theme related files, always remember to run `npm run build` when you're finished to compile all the assets.